Do you need a coach?

 You don’t have to be an elite athlete to want to compete in your sport.
 With the popularity of things like CrossFit and powerlifting, local competitions and meets are becoming more and more popular.
 And smaller niche sports like Strongman are also gaining ground.

 If you want to be competitive, regardless of your level, having a coach is important.
 Not only as a support system for the actual competitions, but as a mentor.
 A coach can help prepare you mentally to compete which is just as important as the physical side of things.
+(If you don’t believe that read this article about Games champion Katrin Davidsdottir.
+Or this one about Olympic lifter Tara Nott.)

 How quickly do you want to progress?

 Anyone can make beginner gains the first six months in a new sport.
 But when the days of adding 20 lb. to your snatch and 30 lb. to your deadlift are gone, improvements take a lot of planning and hard work in regards to programming.
+You have to focus on recovery, sleep, diet and be diligent about it.

 If you’re OK just lifting or doing CrossFit workouts for the fun of it (assuming you can safely do the movements alone) there’s nothing stopping you.
 Just know that your progress will be slower, sometimes frustratingly slower, without a coach.